tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 - the only side effects (the movement of the rectangle) occur in the function passed to the subscribe;
 - the cleanup of subscriptions to the mousemove and mouseup events is handled automatically by the ```takeUntil``` function when it closes the streams.

 However, there is still something not very elegant about this version.
-As indicated by my crude ASCII art in the comment above, there is a dendency in the function applied to the stream by the first `map`, on the DOM element being repositioned in the function applied by subscribe.
+As indicated by my crude ASCII art in the comment above, there is a dependency in the function applied to the stream by the first `map`, on the DOM element being repositioned in the function applied by subscribe.
 This dependency on mutable state outside the function scope makes this solution impure.

 ### Pure FRP Solution